joone/fosscomics/content/posts/8. The Origins of Unix and the C Language/index.md

 ![](images/8_18.png "size:80%")

-Although Unix and C were created in a short period of time by Ken Thompson and Dannis Richie, most computers, including cell phones, still run on OS based on Unix today.
+Although Unix and C were created in a short period of time by Ken Thompson and Dennis Richie, most computers, including cell phones, still run on OS based on Unix today.
 In addition, operating system kernels are still developed in C today.

 ## References
 1. Multics, [wikipedia](https://en.wikipedia.org/wiki/Multics)